 I wanted to create a space for the woman who has seen a lot and lived a lot, but is always curious and excited — perhaps even a little scared — about the possibility for change and transformation.

-MindBody360 is where I share ideas about how women can reach their full potential on both a personal and professional level.
+MindBody360 is where I share ideas about what I call “Tools for Vitality,” and how women can reach their full potential on both a personal and professional level.

 I start with self-care and stress-management.
 When we feel energized and enjoy vibrant health we are more able to tackle deeper levels of personal development like the power of our thoughts and defining our sense of purpose.
 Better health should be about enjoying the process, always being curious, committing to realistic goals, and always having self-compassion.